timoruokonen/pythai/README.md

 A second game called Archon has been already added with a Javascript GUI (thanks to satusuuronen) but it doesn't yet use genetic programming.

+Next step is to take GP into use with archon game.

 Contents of the Project:
 -----------------------------------------------------
 * archon - Simple shootup game that has a Javascript/Django web UI (built by satusuuronen) and Python back-end.